 The classic physical examination findings with testis torsion are an exquisitely tender testicle with a high, horizontal lie.
 Normally the testicle has a vertical lie within the tunica vaginalis of the scrotum – that is, the longitudinal axis of the testis is oriented vertically.
 With torsion and twisting of the spermatic cord, the testis may assume an altered lie based on the degree of twisting.
 After venous outflow is occluded, there is swelling and occlusion of arterial flow.
 Early on, one may be able to palpate the torsed cord and the testis below it; later in the course, however, progressive edema and inflammation ensues, such that after 12-24 hours, the entire hemiscrotum appears as a confluent mass without identifiable landmarks.
 At this stage, the physical examination may be indistinguishable from that seen with epididymoorchitis.
 Importantly, with torsion, signs of infection are usually absent: patients are usually afebrile, free of irritative voiding symptoms such as dysuria, and harbor a normal urinalysis and normal white blood cell count.
 (In later torsion, however, an elevated WBC may be seen in response to the inflammation).

 With a high degree of suspicion, one may reasonably recommend surgical exploration without delay.
 If scrotal ultrasonography is readily available, and especially if the diagnosis is questionable, this test is the single most useful adjunct to the history and physical examination in the diagnosis of torsion.
-The ultrasonographer should use Doppler flow to assess arterial flow within the affected testis; if arterial flow is absent, torsion is highly likely.
+The ultrasonographer should use Doppler flow to assess arterial flow within the affected testis; if arterial flow is absent, or decreased relative to the contralateral testes torsion is highly likely.
 It is helpful to compare the flow patterns between both testes to help make this diagnosis.
 Ultrasonography may also exclude significant testicular trauma, show a hernia extending into the scrotum, and can distinguish epididymitis from torsion by demonstrating increased flow to the epididymis and adnexal structures along with preserved testicular perfusion.
 Beware of the ultrasonographer who suggests that a "complex mass" exists above the testis that might represent an inflamed epididymis; the torsed cord with edema and inflammation is difficult to distinguish from an inflamed epididymis in torsion.
 Remember, testicular perfusion is the key to the ultrasound diagnosis of torsion.
-Tests such as nuclear testicular scans, CT or MRI, have essentially no role in the contemporary management of the acute scrotum.
+Tests such as nuclear testicular scans, CT or MRI, have essentially no role in the contemporary management of the acute testicular processes.

 When torsion is diagnosed, urgent surgical exploration and detorsion is mandated, as testicular torsion is a true vascular emergency.
 Testicular preservation is excellent when corrected within 4-6 hours of onset.
 Beyond 12 hours, the risk of subsequent testis atrophy is significant with detorsion.
 Testis salvage is often still appropriate if the testicular appearance at exploration improves with observation following detorsion.
 The alternative to detorsion is scrotal orchiectomy for pain relief in affected patients.
 After sharply entering the scrotum, the tunica vaginalis opened, the testis detorsed and wrapped in a warm, moist gauze.
 The contralateral side then undergoes orchidopexy to prevent torsion on that side.
 The affected testis is reinspected for signs of improved perfusion ("pinking up") (Figure 3).
 If the testis appears viable, or the timeframe suggests that salvage is reasonable then orchiopexy is performed by anchoring the tunica albuginea of the testis to the overlying parietal tunica vaginalis and scrotal dartos muscle.